nextui-org/nextui-cli/README.md

   > Display the local environment information, such as os, system, node, components versions, etc.

   > Will format and can be used to report issues.

+- [ ] Add `nextui doctor` command

+  > Check whether the required dependence has been installed

+  > Check tailwind config、provide has been added

+  > Check .npmrc correct when use pnpm

+  > Warn when tailwindcss intelliSense plugin uninstalled in Vscode

+  > …other check